Sh1nn3y/Sh1nn3y/README.md

 # 🛠️ Current Skillset:

-Setting up and administrating all kinds of Windows and Linux Servers as well as deploying these in remote and on-premise environments like VMware vSphere and/or VMware ESXi, Microsoft Azure, Hetzner Cloud and Proxmox (which these last two I use myself),
+Setting up and administrating all kinds of Windows and Linux Servers as well as deploying these in remote and/or on-premise virtualization environments like VMware vSphere combined with VMware ESXi, Microsoft Azure, Hetzner Cloud and Proxmox (which these last two I use myself) or oldschool as a physical maschine,

 Controlling access to corporate resources via technologies like Active Directory,